ffucci/montecarlo_options/README.md

 # montecarlo_options
-An implementation of Montecarlo approach for pricing option using PBD.
+An implementation of Montecarlo approach for pricing option using Policy-Based Design.